geromath/ToDoMe/README.md

  And coding style tests

 Navigate to the folder where the manage.py file is and
-- In the terminal, type: > "python manage.py test"
+- In the terminal, type: 'python manage.py test'

 # Built With